Our Senior Leadership Team!

-Sue is our Executive Director.
-This means that she oversees all of the work Children's Services do and makes sure it is up to the high standards that Middlesbrough Children deserve!
+Joe is our Interim Executive Director.
+This means that he oversees all of the work Children's Services do and makes sure it is up to the high standards that Middlesbrough Children deserve!

-Rachel is the Director of Social Care, and makes sure that all children in care and care leavers have what they need.
-Rachel makes sure that children and young people receive the best care!
+Dawn is the Interim Director of Social Care, and makes sure that all children in care and care leavers have what they need.
+She makes sure that children and young people receive the best care!

 Rob is in charge of everything to do with education and partnerships.
 This means that he makes sure we are working well with schools and giving the best education opportunities to all of our children.